aelsibaie/taxsim/README.md

 Usage notes:

  - For `filing_status` use `0` for single filers, `1` for married filers, and `2` for head of household filers

+ - List of example taxpayers is in `taxpayers.csv`

+ - All policy parameters can be found in the `params` folder